rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization;
 {{< /highlight >}}

 Let's break it down.
 First, have a look at the render method.
 It renders either the passed component (e.g. HomePage, AccountPage) or nothing.
 That's just a fallback in case there is no authenticated user in React's context object.
 It increases the protection of the component by rendering simply nothing.
 However, the real logic happens in the `componentDidMount()` lifecycle method.
 Same as the `withAuthentication()` higher order component, it uses the firebase listener to trigger a callback function in case the authenticated user object changes.
 Every time the `authUser` changes, it checks the passed `authCondition()` function with the `authUser`.
 If the authorization fails, the higher order component redirects to the sign in page.
 If it doesn't fail, the higher order component does nothing.
-In order to be able to redirect, the higher order component has access to the history object of the Router by using the in-house `withRouter()` higher order component form the React Router library.
+In order to be able to redirect, the higher order component has access to the history object of the Router by using the in-house `withRouter()` higher order component from the React Router library.

 In the next step, you can use the higher order component to protect your routes (e.g. /home and /account) with authorization rules.
 For the sake of keeping it simple, the following two components are only protected with a general authorization rule that checks if the `authUser` object is not null.